BEING AN ESL TEACHER: SOCIALIZING 101

 Icha Irdhanie

-Making new friends and talking about random stuff is fun.
-One moment, you're discussing American politics, and the next thing you know, you're debating how Rick and Morty resemble Marty McFly and Doc Brown.
-It's tons of fun getting to know another person and being exposed to their culture.
-Just talking to new people, I've come to realize there are good people from all over the world, and well, there are some not-so-pleasant-people from all over the world, too.
+Making new friends and chatting about random topics is great fun.
+One moment you’re discussing American politics, and the next you’re debating how Rick and Morty resemble Marty McFly and Doc Brown.
+It’s always enjoyable getting to know someone new and being exposed to their culture.
+Through conversations with people from different backgrounds, I’ve come to realise that there are wonderful people all over the world—and, of course, a few not-so-pleasant ones as well.

-You have to totally pay attention to everything someone says otherwise you might miss the whole story.
+You really have to pay full attention to everything someone says, otherwise you might miss the entire story.
 I consider myself a good listener because when someone tells me a story, I give them 100% of my attention.
-Like, when my close friend tells me a story, I can imagine the whole thing in my head, because I know them, their background, and what they're like.
-But when listening to someone totally new, I have to pay close attention to the smallest of details, so I can imagine their story in my head without getting lost.
-For example:
+For instance, when a close friend tells me something, I can picture the whole thing in my head, because I know them, their background, and what they're like.
+But when I'm listening to someone completely new, I have to focus on even the smallest details to imagine their story clearly and not lose track.

-Him: Yeah, so I spent my winter vacation last year with my family, near the village I grew up in, in the Alps.
+Him: Yeah, so I spent my winter holiday last year with my family, near the village I grew up in, in the Alps.
 It was fun, but the skiing was hard.

-Me: Uuh cool.
-Yeah, it must be exhausting to actually travel to a particular country only to ski.
+Me: Uh, cool.
+Yeah, it must be exhausting to actually travel to a different country just to ski.

 Him: Well, I don’t have to go that far.